Time blocking: what it is, how it works and how to use it

 With the MeisterTask–Google Calendar integration, you can sync your calendar:

 • With all tasks assigned to you in all projects.
-This gives you an overview of all of your tasks in MeisterTask.
-With all of your tasks in one concise Google Calendar, you can narrow your field of view, analyze your schedule, and start planning your time around your task deadlines.
+This gives you an overview of all your tasks in MeisterTask.
+With all your tasks in one concise Google Calendar, you can narrow your field of view, analyze your schedule, and start planning your time around your task deadlines.

 Your team can use the integration too, so their tasks appear on their calendars.
-The ability to see each other’s schedules and deadlines via the integration makes scheduling meetings and making time for collaborative work much easier.
-Plus, as a manager, you can simply check your team’s calendars for an overview of their workload or availability.
+The ability to see each other's schedules and deadlines via the integration makes scheduling meetings and making time for collaborative work much easier.
+And as a manager, you can simply check your team's calendars for an overview of their workload or availability.

 Prioritize your weekly to-dos in MeisterTask.
-Pin the tasks you want to focus on to your Agenda – then simply turn them into calendar events using the MeisterTask-Google Calendar integration.
+Pin the tasks you want to focus on to your Agenda — then simply turn them into calendar events using the MeisterTask–Google Calendar integration.
+A task and project management tool like MeisterTask will help you keep an overview of your team's tasks and easily track their progress, so your team stays organized, aligned and productive.

 How is time blocking different from time boxing?